ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 The temporary table space for the connected user must be extended.

-#### FAQ 2.
-During the Run phase, error message 'Fetch data from source database has been failed.
+#### During the Run step, error message 'Fetch data from source database has been failed.
 Stream has already been closed' is printed and migration of some data is failed.

 ##### Cause